pranavsricharan/word-guess-game/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## TODO
-- [ ] Create a simple game with unlimited runs
+- [x] Create a simple game with unlimited runs
+- [ ] Add help section
 - [ ] Move the random word generation to a separate backend
 - [ ] Filter out explicit words
 - [ ] Filter out uncommon words